GBI (German Bold Italic): Reception and analysis

 The music video has never been commercially released.
 In August 2014, Tei uploaded the video on his YouTube account as part of his 94-14 releases.
 Journalists and authors recognized the video as one of Minogue's most unconventional endeavors.
 In his essay Integrated and Intersected: Kylie Minogue, Baz Luhrmann and the use of popular song material in Moulin Rouge!
 (2013), Philip Hayward described it as the "most extreme audio-visual distance" from her role in Neighbours in the 1980s and her earlier music output.
 Andrews called it a "mind-boggling Japanese surrealist live anime fest," while Sheridan described Minogue's character as "hyper-unreal".
 Mathieson praised her performance as the pinnacle of her acting career, and Sturges appreciated her charming presence.

-Scholars have linked the music video to Madonna's (pictured in 2001) "Nothing Really Matters" (1999), which was also inspired by the geisha figure.

 In the photobook Kylie: La La La (2002), Baker characterized Minogue's role as a deranged cyber creature that blends elements of traditional geisha and New Romantic style.
 The video is based on Sednaoui's perception of Minogue as a blend of geisha and manga superheroine, representing two contrasting Japanese portrayals of femininity.
 However, she is masked and confined by the invisible constraints of her celebrity life.
 Scholars have offered several interpretations of the music video.
 Kawaguchi and Keaveney viewed Minogue's character as a depersonalized sex doll in a kimono, which exaggerates the sexualized Western stereotype of the geisha, confines them within the realm of the male imagination, and symbolizes the sexual objectification of Minogue as a pop star.
 Kawaguchi also noted a reversal of Western sexual stereotypes: a Western woman embodies the fantasy of being an Eastern sexual object, while the young Japanese woman takes on the role of an alluring office siren.
 Tony Mitchell, writing in Alter/Asians : Asian-Australian Identities in Art, Media and Popular Culture (2000), viewed the fictional font as a metaphor for the unique hybrid of the German and Caucasian Japanese-Australian persona which Minogue had adopted in the video.